chaosim/Talk/README.md

 Talk
 ====

-Talk is a programming language with the following defining feature: you can declare functions to accept arguments at any place in the declaration instead of only at the end.
-The following function declarations, for example, will be valid -- and typical -- in this language:
+Talk is a programming language with the following defining feature: functions can be declared to accept arguments at any place not just at the end.
+A typical declaration in Talk would look like:

     (argument1)functionName(argument2)
 or

     GetFirst(2)ItemsIn(12, 2, 8, 33, 9)GreaterThan(10)

-I believe this feature will enable programs that are more expressive and unambiguous.
+I believe this feature alone can lead to programs that are extremely readable.

 ####Some design ideas####
 Perhaps we can allow a function to be composed of interchangeable parts.
 For instance, in the example above, we can allow 'GreaterThan' to be substituted by 'LessThan' without the programmer having to declare two full declarations whose leading portions are identical.
 This will bring orthgonality to the design.